jcenn/rust-tcp-test/README.md

 ### todo:
+- [ ] move contents of common.rs to separate files
 - [ ] tests
 - [ ] showing a list of current games
 - [ ] starting a new game